 The main difference between a capstan and a windlass is that a capstan manages only rope, while a windlass manages chain and in some cases both chain and rope.
 Many windlasses also come with a capstan on top or on the side to manage a secondary anchor with an all-rope rode.

 Does your boat already have a windlass you’re looking to replace?

-If the boat didn’t have a windlass before, you’ll need to think about whether a manual, electric or hydraulic winch is right for your boat.
+If the boat didn’t have a windlass before, you’ll need to think about whether a manual, electric, or hydraulic winch is right for your boat.
 By far the most popular type for recreational boats is electric.
-If you have a small boat and you would prefer supplying the power yourself, a manual winch may be a better option.
+If you have a small boat and you would prefer to supply the power yourself, a manual winch may be a better option.
 If it’s a large vessel, you may be able to tap into hydraulic power the boat already has at its disposal.